Here's Our Rant About Allogene Therapeutics Inc. (ALLO)

 Sponsored

-The average price from analysts is $27.38, which is $16.92 above the current price.
-ALLO currently public float of 82.14M and currently shorts hold a 33.59% ratio of that float.
-Today, the average trading volume of ALLO was 1.68M shares.
+ALLO currently public float of 82.14M and currently shorts hold a 36.59% ratio of that float.
+Today, the average trading volume of ALLO was 1.67M shares.

 ALLO’s Market Performance

-ALLO stocks went down by -9.81% for the week, with a monthly drop of -24.94% and a quarterly performance of -30.27%, while its annual performance rate touched -36.34%.
-The volatility ratio for the week stands at 7.04% while the volatility levels for the past 30 days are set at 8.15% for Allogene Therapeutics Inc. The simple moving average for the period of the last 20 days is -7.33% for ALLO stocks with a simple moving average of -8.68% for the last 200 days.
+ALLO stocks went up by 4.29% for the week, with a monthly drop of -7.19% and a quarterly performance of -21.13%, while its annual performance rate touched -34.77%.
+The volatility ratio for the week stands at 6.48% while the volatility levels for the past 30 days are set at 7.67% for Allogene Therapeutics Inc. The simple moving average for the period of the last 20 days is -0.68% for ALLO stocks with a simple moving average of -3.82% for the last 200 days.

 Analysts’ Opinion of ALLO